How to Apply for a US Visa from the UK

 Am I eligible for visa-free travel?

-The VWP allows citizens of 38 partner countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country without needing a visa for a period of up to 90 days.
+The Visa Waiver Program (VWP) allows citizens of certain countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country without needing a visa for a period of up to 90 days.

 However, travellers that qualify for VWP must first obtain authorisation to enter the US using the Electronic System for Travel Authorization (ESTA) prior to boarding a US bound air or sea carrier.
-You can do this by completing an online pre-registration form on the ESTA website at least 72 hours before departure.
+You can do this by completing an online pre-registration form, either on the ESTA website or using the ESTA app, and securing authorization.

 To travel under the VWP you must possess a valid electronic and machine-readable passport.
 These are enhanced secure passports with an embedded chip containing key biometric information about the passport holder.